History Files

 Parish Church of St Mary, Brabourne, Kent

-St Mary's Church Brabourne is in a secluded and beautiful village, which lies at the foot of the North Downs.
-It dates mostly from the late twelfth century.
-Among the features of special note are the unusually lofty nave and chancel; the monument (built around 1600) to members of the local Scott family, which also serves as the high altar (see next photo); and one window with original late twelfth century stained glass.
-The massive west tower was left unfinished and so rises only a little higher than the nave roof.
+St Mary's Church Brabourne is in a secluded village which lies at the foot of the North Downs.
+It dates mostly from the late 1100s.
+Among features of special note are the unusually lofty nave and chancel; the monument (built around 1600) to members of the local Scott family that is also the high altar (see below); and one window with original late twelfth century stained glass.
+The massive west tower was left unfinished so it rises only a little higher than the nave roof.

 Parish Church of St Mary, Brabourne, Kent

-The name of Brabourne is derived from the Saxon 'Bradde Burne', or broad stream, although the hamlet was mentioned in a Charter as early as AD 846 as 'Bredeburna'.
-Built in about 1140, on the site of an earlier Saxon church, this Norman building originally had four bells, but a further four were fitted later.
-During the second phase of the Napoleonic Wars, between 1804-1815, the fields between Brabourne and the neighbouring parish of Smeeth were used by the military, who constructed barracks, a hospital, prisons and a mortuary.
-The area is known to this day as Hospital Fields by older residents.
+The name Brabourne derives from the Saxon 'Bradde Burne', or broad stream.
+The hamlet was mentioned in AD 846 as 'Bredeburna'.
+The Norman church was built around 1140 on the site of an earlier Saxon church.
+It began with four bells, and four more were fitted later.
+During the Napoleonic Wars the fields between Brabourne and Smeeth were used by the military, who erected barracks, a hospital, prisons, and a mortuary.
+The area is still known as Hospital Fields.

-Four photos on this page contributed by Arthur Percival.
-Additional text by Arthur Percival.
+All photos on this page kindly contributed by Arthur Percival.

 Images and text copyright © all contributors mentioned on this page.
 An original feature for the History Files.